gnicol/GitSwarm/perforce_swarm/doc-ce/logs/logs.md

 url and type of request, IP address and what exactly parts of code were involved to service this particular request.
 Also you can see all SQL request that have been performed and how much time it took.
-This task is more useful for GitLab contributors and developers.
+This task is more useful for GitSwarm contributors and developers.
 Use part of this log file when you are going to report bug.

 ```